 - You should stay off work, school, college, etc, while you have cryptosporidiosis.
 You should not return until you have been free of symptoms for 48 hours.
 Avoid contact with other people as far as possible during this time.

 - Food handlers: if you work with food and develop diarrhoea or sickness (vomiting), you must inform your employer and immediately leave the food-handling area.
-If cryptosporidium infection is confirmed, you should inform your employer and stay away from work until your doctor advises it is safe to return.
+If cryptosporidium infection is confirmed, you should inform your employer and stay away from work until 48 hours after the last episode of diarrhoea or vomiting.
+If your employer wants more detailed advice about when you can return to work, they should generally arrange for you to see an occupational health doctor, as your GP is only trained and insured to give general advice rather than go into the fine detail of what your work involves.

 - You should not swim in a swimming pool for 14 days after your symptoms have cleared.
 This is because cryptosporidium can still be present in your stools during this time.